 Always bear in mind that security is derived from the passport design and manufacture, as well as the personalization process.

 We know that passport security features work best when combined and integrated into the document.

 duplication of personalization elements (usually the holder's picture and the document number)

 within security features at different security levels.
-We also recommend using different techniques to reproduce all of them.
+We also recommend using various techniques to reproduce all of them.

 Here's something else to bear in mind.

 Usability is key.
-The means of controlling authenticity is a very important factor to consider when defining a set of security features.
+The means of controlling authenticity is a significant factor to consider when defining a set of security features.

 Passport security features that are too complex or expensive to be authenticated provide no additional protection.